blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 2. Now select **Tools -> Board -> NodeMCU 1.0 (ESP-12E Module)**.

+TODO: specify Baud Rate

 **Note:** This board selection works for both SparkFun BlynkBoard and NodeMCU.

 3. If you use Node MCU, uncomment ```#define USE_NODE_MCU_BOARD``` in the ```myPlant_ESP8266.ino``` file.